intranda/goobi-workflow-plugins-de/step/intranda_step_fetch_images_from_metadata.md

         <!-- metadata containing the file name -->
         <filenameMetadata>SeparatedMaterial</filenameMetadata>
          <!-- fileHandling:
               mode: Defines if files are copied or moved.
 Possible values are "copy" and "move".
 Defaults to "copy".
-               ignoreFileExtension: If the filenameMetadata is for example "Image1.tif" you can configure here if the plugin shall search for the exact filename, or if the file extension shall be ignored which allowes to find "Image1.jpg", too.
+              ignoreFileExtension: If the filenameMetadata contains the value "image1.tif" for example you can configure here if the plugin shall search for the exact filename or if the file extension shall be ignored which allowes to find "image1.jpg", too.
 Possible values are "true" and "false".
 Default is "false".
               folder: Absolut path to the directory where to search for the files to be imported.
         -->
         <fileHandling mode="copy|move" ignoreFileExtension="true|false" folder="/opt/digiverso/import/images/" />
     </config>